 One or other of the parents is too inbred, which precludes any of their kittens being registered as their offspring would be at risk of serious health conditions

 The breeder was not able to purchase any registered cats on the Active Register, as no other kitten breeder was convinced that they were responsible or serious enough to breed ethically,

 The breeder did not want to pay a small amount of extra money to purchase a kitten on the Active Register, to ensure it was healthy and suitable to breed from.

 Breeders will often say that an unregistered kitten is ‘still a pedigree’, or ‘just the same’...but you have to wonder why, if that is true, they wouldn’t be breeding registered kittens?
 Think very carefully about what you are told and consider whether it makes any sense.

 Be prepared to wait for the right kitten, from the right breeder for you.
 This may mean waiting a couple of months, or even more, but if it saves you from bringing home a sick kitten and all the additional costs and heartache that go with that, it will definitely be worth it.

-If you are considering becoming a British Shorthair breeder, we offer a lifetime of support to anyone who is genuinely serious about it, and shares in our philosophy.
-Unfortunately, there are simply not enough breeders out there who do, and we are working hard to increase the standards of breeding.
-You will find a wealth of knowledge in the articles on this website, but please contact us should you wish to discuss it.
+If you are considering becoming a British Shorthair breeder, please consider what is required to reduce the risk of infectious conditions.
+You will find a wealth of knowledge in the articles on this website.
 It is absolutely vital that you choose only healthy kittens, or you will be perpetuating the cycle of poorly pedigree kittens that is so virulent already.
 If you are going to do it, do it right, first time.
-Contact us for more information.

 Ready to choose a British Shorthair kitten?
 Visit our kitten page to see if we have any kittens available and when we are expecting more.